ScottKirvan/ScooterUtils/README.md

 > [!NOTE]
 > As of UE 5.5.0, the automatic building of plugins within blueprint-only projects is no longer working - You need to be using a C++ based Unreal project for the source to build.
 Once it's built, you can copy/paste the plugin to other projects (or to your engine's plugin folder (**[UE_PATH]/Engine/Plugins/Marketplace**) to install it as an engine plugin).
+>
+> Working with c++ projects may involve additional dependencies, like installing and configuring an IDE, which may be more than some users are willing to do, and more than I'm willing to document and support, which is why I've made the plugin available on the [Fab Marketplace](fab.com).

 Features / Usage